aiurovet/xnx/README.md

      grep -Pi "..." confdir/my.json | doul -c- -d projdir

+1.4.
+Similarly, the program allows you to pass input by piping some other
+     program\'s output.
+In this case, put a dash instead of a filename for
+     input:

+     { ... "{input}": "-" ...  }

+1.5.
+The program also allows you to print the result of expansion to stdout
+     rather than to file.
+In this case, put a dash instead of a filename for input (and you won't be able to configure any external command, but rather will be confined to the use of a mere pipe):

+     { ... "{output}": "-" ... }

 ##### Configuration file format (see full sample file below)

 Originally, this tool was written to produce multiple icon files in PNG format